tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 ### And that’s it…

-That’s everything you need to know to understand what a data breach is, how it happens, and what are the most common causes that could result in your company’s information being breached.
+That’s everything you need to know to understand what a data breach is, how it happens, and what the most common causes that could result in your company’s information being breached.